roncampbell/NICAR2019/Gathering and cleaning data in R.md

 In this format it's easy to measure year-by-year and county-by-county population changes for all 58 counties.
 But there are better ways to grasp the changes transforming California.
 Click on the 2020 column: Click once and you'll see more than 20 counties with fewer than 100,000 residents each; click a second time so the column is in descending order and you'll see 10 counties with more than 1 million residents each.
 The top five counties account for more than half of California's population.

 We can discover a lot about California (and learn some R in the process) just by focusing on the growth of those five big counties over the past five decades.
 To get there, we'll filter the CA_popsum dataframe for the top five counties -- Los Angeles, San Diego, Orange, Riverside and San Bernardino -- and use the counterpart to tidyr's spread() function, gather(), to create new Year and Population columns.
-Since the year columns are numeric, a troublesome issue for R that can trigger errors, we'll refer to those columns by their index numbers.
+Since the year columns are numeric, which can trigger errors in R, we'll refer to those columns by their index numbers.

 <code>library(tidyverse)
 CA_top5 <- CA_popsum1 %>%